 Who can provide support for those taking the test?

 - Family, close friends or other trusted people close to the individual can provide emotional support, as can health professionals such as doctors, (clinical geneticists, neurologists, psychiatrists, general practitioners), MND Associations, counsellors (including genetic counsellors) and social workers.

 Who can help with IVF and genetic testing?

-- IVF clinics can provide information on PGD and on where this specialist screening is available.
+IVF clinics can provide information on PGD and on where this specialist screening is available.
 They can also provide information on the associated costs and the Medicare rebates available.
-Genea provides a PGD financial assistance program to those able to demonstrate financial need.
+Genea (a provider for infertility, IVF and other assisted conception treatment) offers a PGD financial assistance program to those able to demonstrate financial need.